Most of your questions can be answered more fully in the Syllabus or the Programme. Please let us know if you have any queries not answered.

 What if I’m late for my class?

-If you realise you are going to be late please call 07504 600479 to let us know.
+If you realise you are going to be late, please if possible, call the contact number published in the Programme with the map to let us know.

 Unless adjudication has started, you will be able to perform at the end of the class – just let the Room Steward know that you have arrived.
 We try to schedule the programme so that clashes are avoided but we can’t guarantee it.
 If you are in another class that is running late, you may leave before the adjudication.
 Leaving before adjudication will not affect your mark – our adjudicators are used to performers leaving or arriving midway through a class.
 If you do have to leave or enter a room midway through a class please be as quiet as possible and wait for the Room Steward to open the door.
 Never leave or arrive when someone is performing.